Gurriel hits 2 HRs, Astros beat Rockies, 9-8

 TRAINER’S ROOM

 Astros: SS Carlos Correa (fractured rib) and INF Aledmys Diaz (left hamstring strain) did some work at the team’s facility in West Palm Beach, Fla.
-“They did some on-field stuff,” manager A.J.
-Hinch said.
+“They did some on-field stuff,” Hinch said.
 “Correa did some groundball stuff and Diaz hit in the cage.”
 Hinch added that RHP Joe Smith (left Achilles tendon surgery) will pitch in Triple-A.

 Rockies: SS Trevor Story (right thumb sprain) was activated from the 10-day injured list and started.
 Colorado optioned RHP Chi Chi Gonzalez to Triple-A Albuquerque.